turingschool-examples/frontend-mod-1-prework/section1/README.md

 ### Explore and Practice

 Visit the [Turing Terminal](https://learn-terminal.turing.io/) and read through the Learn section as needed.
 Explore the Playground as needed.
 Complete all three Challenges.
-Take a screenshot of your "complete" page and keep on your desktop or in a file; it will be part of your [deliverables](#Deliverables) at the end of this section
+Take a screenshot of your "complete" notification and keep on your desktop or in a file; it will be part of your [deliverables](#Deliverables) at the end of this section.

 ## Making Things, Navigating

 ### Commands

-Lets get a little practice with `touch`, `mkdir`, `ls`, and `cd`:
+Lets get a little practice using `touch` and `mkdir` to create files and directories, and `ls` and `cd` to navigate the directory structure and check-in.

 ### Terminal Practice